KB-3/platformer-game/README.md

 ## Goal

-Clear all levels by getting hero to flag without dieing due to collisions with enemeies.
+Clear all levels by getting hero to flag without dying due to collisions with enemeies.

 ## Controls